 Other people's reactions

-One of the other reasons we don't let go of things, we don't say what we want is other people's reactions.
-In my particular situation saying to the client that I was moving on I was worried about their reaction.
+One of the other reasons we don't let go of things and we don't say what we want is other people's reactions.
+In my particular situation, saying to the client that I was moving on - I was worried about their reaction.

 I am not sure why I was worried because they are the nicest and most professional people out there and I had NOTHING to worry about but in my head it had got far bigger than it was.